Communications Security Establishment

+The Communications Security Establishment (CSE; Centre de la sécurité des télécommunications, CST) is Canada's national cryptologic intelligence and security agency.
+It is responsible for foreign signals intelligence, conducting cyber operations, cyber security and information assurance, and providing technical and operational assistance to the military, federal law enforcement, and other security agencies.

+CSE is a standalone agency under the National Defence portfolio.
+The current head of CSE, the Chief, is Caroline Xavier, who assumed the office on 31 August 2022.
+The Chief is accountable to the Minister of National Defence.
+The National Defence Minister is in turn accountable to the Cabinet and Parliament.

 History

 CSE originates from Canada's joint military and civilian code-breaking and intelligence efforts during the Second World War.

 Examination Unit

-The Examination Unit (XU) was established during the Second World War, in June 1941, as a branch of the National Research Council.
-It was the first civilian office in Canada solely dedicated to decryption of communications signals; until then, SIGINT was entirely within the purview of the Canadian military, and mostly limited to intercepts.
+The Examination Unit (XU) was established in June 1941, as a branch of the National Research Council.

-In March 1942, XU moved next door to Laurier House in Sandy Hill, Ottawa; this location was chosen because they felt it would draw no suspicion to the enemies.
+In March 1942, XU moved to Laurier House in Sandy Hill, Ottawa.
+This location was chosen because they felt it would draw no suspicion from adversaries.
 In September, the Department of External Affairs established its Special Intelligence Section at XU with the purpose of reviewing decoded SIGINT with other collateral information to produce intelligence summaries.

-The original mandate of the Examination Unit was to intercept the communications of Vichy France and Germany.
-Its mandate later expanded to include interception and decryption of Japanese communications after Japan entered the war.
+The original mandate of the Examination Unit during World War II was to intercept the communications of Vichy France and Nazi Germany.
+Its mandate later expanded to include interception and decryption of Imperial Japanese communications after Japan entered the war.
 The unit was estimated to have had 50 staff members at any one time.
 In total 77 people worked there.

-By 1945, the disparate SIGINT collection units of the Canadian Navy, Army, and Air Force, were consolidated into the Joint Discrimination Unit (JDU), which was headquartered in Ottawa in the same building as the XU.
-By the end of the War, the military JDU and the civilian XU were able to coordinate SIGINT collection, analysis, and dissemination so efficiently that it led officials to consider the establishment of peacetime SIGINT operations.
-In September 1945, U.S. President Harry Truman declared it would be vital to carry out such operations, and Canadian authorities came to the same conclusion in December later that year.
+In September 1945, U.S. President Harry Truman declared it would be vital to carry out such operations in peacetime, and Canadian authorities came to the same conclusion in December later that year.

 On 13 April 1946, a secret Order in Council allowed for postwar continuation of wartime cryptologic efforts and thus the Communications Branch of the National Research Council of Canada (CBNRC) was founded.
 This agency would be the predecessor to today's Communications Security Establishment (CSE).